jpakkane/psplit/readme.md

 - This should really be implemented via coroutines

-- parameter for whitespace stripping

 - return types should be either `std::string_view`s for performance or `std::string`s if a copy of the input data is needed

 - Split by substring

-- Split by group of chars (e.g. whitespace)

 - Not hardened against file system shenanigans